Somerhill House

-Somerhill House (/ˈsʌmɚhɪl/ SUM-ər-hil) is a Grade I listed Jacobean mansion situated near Tonbridge, Kent, United Kingdom.
-It was built for The 4th Earl of Clanricarde in 1611–13.
+Somerhill House (/ˈsʌmɚhɪl/ SUM-ər-hil) is a Jacobean mansion situated near Tonbridge, Kent, United Kingdom.
+The Grade I listed structure was built for The 4th Earl of Clanricarde in 1611–1613.
 The estate was sequestrated by Parliament in 1645, and restored to its rightful owner in 1660.
 The building had become derelict by the mid-eighteenth century but was later restored.
 Somerhill was painted by Turner in 1811.
 It was bought by a member of the Goldsmid family in 1849 and greatly extended between 1879 and 1897, making it the second largest house in Kent, after Knole House, Sevenoaks.

 Somerhill housed a Prisoner of War camp, Prisoner of War Camp No. 40, during the Second World War, following which it became the home of the d'Avigdor-Goldsmids and was visited by many celebrities of the time.
 Somerhill was sold by the d'Avigdor-Goldsmids in 1980, and again went into decline, being damaged by vandalism and storms.
 In 1993, The Schools at Somerhill moved in, as of the building is used as a school.